engtuncay/engtuncay.github.io/js2-typescript/notes/ts-03-type-annotations.md

 # Understanding Type Annotations in TypeScript

-Summary: in this tutorial, you will learn about type annotations in TypeScript.

 *What is Type Annotation in TypeScript*

 TypeScript uses type annotations to explicitly specify types for identifiers such variables, functions, objects, etc.